joe-dakroub/domxy/README.md

 # Domxy
-The `domxy` Proxy function is a simple and expressive way to create DOM and SVG elements in JavaScript without the need to learn a special syntax or a build tool.
+The `domxy` JavaScript [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object is a simple and expressive way to create DOM and SVG elements in JavaScript without the need to learn a special syntax or use a build tool.

 ## Features
 - Create DOM and SVG elements with ease
 - Pure JavaScript, no JSX or special syntax
-- Every element is simply a function call
+- Every element is simple a function call
-- Optionally pass attributes and properties as an object
+- Optionally pass attributes, properties and `data-*` as an object
 - Supports Custom Elements with PascalCased-names for easy identification
 - No need for a build tool